 Look for job vacancies at:

 Once you've qualified as a forensic psychologist, you must carry out continuing professional development (CPD) in order to stay registered with the HCPC.
 CPD helps to keep your skills and knowledge up to date and relevant activities can include:

-- professional activity, e.g. mentoring, teaching or involvement in a professional body such as the BPS;
+- professional activity, e.g. mentoring, teaching or involvement in a professional body such as BPS

-- attending appropriate courses provided by relevant organisations such as the BPS;
+- attending appropriate courses, provided by organisations such as BPS

-- self-directed learning through reading relevant literature and professional journals.
+- self-directed learning, through reading literature and professional journals.

 You may be encouraged by your employer to develop skills in teaching, training or supervising others and will receive regular clinical and professional supervision from experienced colleagues.
 It's possible to carry out further research at PhD level or to specialise in a particular area of forensic psychology, e.g. the assessment and treatment of sexual offenders.